Get insider access

 6.7 Commute/Travel

 The Raycon Fitness Earbuds are alright for commute and travel.
-They're lightweight, comfortable, and can easily fit into most pockets or bags without a problem.
-They also have over 10 hours of continuous battery life, which should last through long trips on the go.
-However, they don't have active noise cancelling and struggle to block out the low rumble of bus and plane engines.
+They're lightweight, comfortable, and easily fit into pockets and bags.
+They also have over 10 hours of continuous battery life, so you don't need to recharge during long flights or rides.
+However, they don't have active noise cancelling and struggle to block out most noise, including the low rumble of bus and plane engines.

 Pros